USS Oriskany: 1957–1968

-Oriskany returned to San Francisco on 13 August 1956, and entered the shipyard to undergo the SCB-125A modernization program on 1 October.
+Oriskany returned to San Francisco on 13 August 1956 and entered the shipyard to undergo the SCB-125A modernization program on 1 October.
 She was decommissioned there on 2 January 1957.
 Oriskany received a new angled flight deck, aft deck edge elevator, enlarged forward elevator, and enclosed hurricane bow.
 Powerful new steam catapults replaced the older hydraulic catapults.
 The wooden flight deck planking was also replaced with aluminum planking.

 Oriskany was recommissioned at the San Francisco Naval Shipyard on 7 March 1959.
-Four days later she departed for shakedown out of San Diego with Carrier Air Group 14 embarked.
+Four days later, she departed for shakedown out of San Diego with Carrier Air Group 14 embarked.
 Operations along the West Coast continued until 14 May 1960, when she again deployed to WestPac, returning to San Diego on 15 December.
-She entered San Francisco Naval Shipyard on 30 March 1961, for a five-month overhaul that included the first aircraft carrier installation of the Naval Tactical Data System (NTDS).
+She entered San Francisco Naval Shipyard on 30 March 1961, for a five-month overhaul that included the first aircraft carrier installation of the Naval Tactical Data System.

+USS Oriskany crew documentary A Day In Westpac displaying living and day-to-day operations.

 Oriskany departed the shipyard on 9 September for underway training out of San Diego until 7 June 1962, when she again deployed to the Far East with Carrier Air Group 16 embarked.
 She returned to San Diego on 17 December for operational readiness training off the West Coast.

 The carrier was again stationed out of San Diego on 1 August 1963, for Far Eastern waters, with Carrier Air Wing 16 embarked.
-She arrived at Subic Bay on 31 August 1963, and from there steamed to Japan.
+She arrived at Subic Bay on 31 August 1963 and from there steamed to Japan.
 She was at the port of Iwakuni, Japan, on the morning of 31 October, en route to the coast of South Vietnam.
-There, she stood by for any eventuality as word was received of the coup d'état taking place in Saigon.
+There, she stood by for any eventuality, as word was received of the coup d'état taking place in Saigon.
 When the crisis abated, the carrier resumed operations from Japanese ports.